swimmingkirby/devdesignkit/README.md

 # Dev Design Kit

-A Next.js project configured with shadcn/ui and Tailwind CSS.
+A Next.js project configured with shadcn/ui and Tailwind CSS, featuring a powerful DevUX Scraper for extracting design systems from any website.

 ## Features